giannisfourfouris/giannisfourfouris/README.md

 ### 😎 Hey!
 I'm Giannis Fourfouris.

 - 🔭 I’m currently working as a AI & Data Analytics Engineer at Performance Technologies.
-- 🔥 I love solving problems and create solutions
+- 🔥 I love solving problems and create solutions.
-- 💻 I enjoy writing code and learn anything about it
+- 💻 I enjoy writing code and learn anything about it.
 <!--
 **giannisfourfouris/giannisfourfouris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.